The EpiNet Study Group (Updated March 2015)

 We would like to thank Sam Berkovic and Jorge Burneo for their contributions to the development of the project.
 Sam was on the steering committee until the end of 2011, and Jorge until the end of 2013.

 We have completed an International pilot study.
 A full report on this was published in Epilepsia, and is available on the Resources Page from this website.
 The pilot study was undertaken to test the website and database, and to strengthen the research group.
 Following the completion of the pilot study, we reviewed all aspects of the data-entry process, and the structure of the database, and have made significant improvements to the database.
-Further improvements are being planned.
-We are now undertaking a study to determine whether we all 'speak the same language.'
+Further improvements are planned.
+We have undertaken a study to determine whether we all 'speak the same language.'
 Further details about this study - "Is it epilepsy?" are provided on a separate page on this website.

 Co-investigators will need to demonstrate that they are sufficiently knowledgeable about epilepsy before they will be able to enter patient data into the research database.